TeoBouvard/nephelae/README.md

 **Q : How do I install it ?**
 A : Clone the repo and run `install.sh`.
 You should define two environment variables for this to work :
 - `$MAP_TILES` referencing a map atlas.
-If you plan to use it with an internet connection, you can skip this step and change the tileLayer URL in web/nephelae/static/map.js
+If you don't plan on using it offline, this is not necessary.
 - `$MESO_NH` referencing the Meso_NH.nc file.